Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,74.2,86.32.md

 ### Transcript

 > Well then why would I pre-purchase?
 Because you love us and you're excited about the game.
 And you wanna... play the game more than you want to pay your own bills.
+I don't know dude just like do whatever you want.